 Long KTGs form an algebraic structure with operations as follows.
 Orientation switch reverses the orientation of a specified edge.
 Edge unzip doubles a specified edge as shown on the right.
-Tangle insertion is inserting a small copy of a (1, 1)-tangle S into the middle of some specified strand of a tangle T, as shown in the second row on the right (tangle composition is a special case of this).
+Tangle insertion is inserting a small copy of a (1,1)-tangle S into the middle of some specified strand of a tangle T, as shown in the second row on the right (tangle composition is a special case of this).
 The stick-on operation "sticks a 1-tangle S onto a specified edge of another tangle T", as shown.
-(In the figures T is a 2-tangle, but this is irrelevant.)
+(In the figure T is a 2-tangle, but this is irrelevant.)
 Disjoint union of two 1-tangles produces a 2-tangle.
-Insertion, disjoint union and stick-on are a slightly weaker set of operations than the connected sum of [8].
+Insertion, and stick-on are a slightly weaker set of operations than the connected sum of [BND1].

-The associated graded structure of the algebraic structure of long KTGs is the graded space A^u of chord diagrams on trivalent graph skeleta, modulo the 4T and vertex invariance (VI) relations.
-The induced operations on A^u are as expected: orientation switch multiplies a chord diagram by (-1) to the number of chord endings on the edge.
+The projectivization of the space of long KTGs is the space \mathcal{A}^u of chord diagrams on trivalent graph skeleta, modulo the $\frac{4T}{T}$ and vertex invariance (VI) relations.
+The induced operations on \mathcal{A}^u are as expected: orientation switch multiplies a chord diagram by (-1) to the number of chord endings on the edge.
 The edge unzip u_e maps a chord diagram with k chord endings on the edge e to a sum of 2^k diagrams where each chord ending has a choice between the two daughter edges.
 Finally, tangle insertion, stick-on and disjoint union induces the insertion, sticking on and disjoint union of chord diagrams, respectively.

-In [8] the authors prove that there is no homomorphic expansion for KTGs.
+In [BND1] the authors prove that there is no homomorphic expansion for KTGs.
 This theorem, as well as the proof, applies to long KTGs with slight modifications.
-However there are well-known-and nearly homomorphic-expansions constructed by extending the Kontsevich integral to KTGs, or from Drinfel'd associators.
-There are several such constructions ([14, 17, 35]).
+However there is a well-known - and nearly homomorphic - expansion constructed by extending the Kontsevich integral to KTGs and renormalizing at the vertices.
+There are several constructions that do this ([MO], [CL], [Da]).
 For now, let us denote any one of these expansions by Z^{old} .
-All Z^{old} are "almost homomorphic": they intertwine every operation except for edge unzip with their chord-diagrammatic counterparts; but commutativity with unzip fails by a controlled amount, as shown on the right.
-Here ν denotes the "invariant of the unknot", the value of which was conjectured in [9] and proven in [11].
+All the Z^{old} are almost homomorphic: they intertwine every operation except for edge unzip with their chord-diagrammatic counterparts; but commutativity with unzip fails by a controlled amount, as shown on the right.
+Here ν denotes the "invariant of the unknot", the value of which was conjectured in [BGRT] and proven in [BLT].

-In [8] the authors fix this anomaly by slightly changing the space of KTGs and adding some extra combinatorics ("dots" on the edges), and construct a homomorphic expansion for this new space by a slight adjustment of Z^{old} .
-Here we are going to use a similar but different adjustment of the space of trivalent 1- and 2-tangles.
-Namely we break the symmetry of the vertices and restrict the set of allowed unzips.
+In [BND1] the authors fix this anomaly by slightly changing the space of KTGs and adding some extra combinatorics ("dots" on the edges), and construct a homomorphic expansion for this new space by a slight adjustment of Z^{old} .
+Here we are going to use a similar but different adjustment of the space of trivalent 1- and 2-tangles, namely breaking the symmetry of the vertices and restricting the domain of unzip.
+C^{old} and C^{old} are the symmetry of the In this model, denoted by C^{old} for "signed KTGs", each vertex has a distinguished edge

-Definition 4.12 A "signed KTG", denoted sKTG, is a trivalent oriented 1- or 2-tangle embedded in \mathbb{R}^3 with a cyclic orientation of edges meeting at each vertex, and in addition each vertex is equipped with a sign and one of the three incident edges is marked as distinguished (sometimes denoted by a thicker line).
-Our pictorial convention will be that a vertex drawn in a "X" shape with all strands oriented up and the top strand distinguished is always positive and a vertex drawn in a "Y" shape with strands oriented up and the bottom strand distinguished is always negative (see Fig. 18).
+In this model, denoted by sKTG for "signed KTGs", each vertex has a distinguished edge coming out of it (sometimes denoted by a thicker line), as well as a sign.
+Our pictorial convention will be that a vertex drawn in a " λ " shape with all strands oriented up and the top strand distinguished is always positive and a vertex drawn in a "Y" shape with strands oriented up and the bottom strand distinguished is always negative (see Figure 17).